tomjoht/learnapidoc/_docs/documenting_code/docapis_code_strategies.md

 So I just googled "TOC generator" and copied in some code I found online that worked on the first try.
 Unfortunately, the TOC generator only looks at a single level (such as `h2` tags), so nesting additional levels wouldn't be reflected in the TOC.
 Not a problem in my current template for the existing needs of the report, so I just noted the limitation in a code comment and moved on.

-This kind of finalized code, with all of its quick hacks, is not instructive to someone looking to build their own report template.
+This kind of finalized code, with all of its quick hacks and inelegant implementations, is not instructive to someone looking to build their own report template.
 Instead, it would be more useful if I started from scratch with the core pattern.
 That pattern involves looping through a JSON file (the ticketing export) and pulling out the key values that I want to display.
 This key logic is available in the `sprintdisplaylogic.html` include above.
 Here's the contents of that include:

 ```liquid
 {% raw %}